khrykin/BlackBird/scripts/aliasing_analysis/README.md

 # Exploring LadderFilter aliasing issue

-`nonlinearity.ipynb` demonstrates how `tanh(x)` function produces new frequency components and how aliasing phenomenon looks like at various frequencies and magnitudes.
+`nonlinearity.ipynb` demonstrates how `tanh(x)` function produces new frequency components and how the aliasing phenomenon looks like at various frequencies and magnitudes.

 ## Configuring Python environment